xjy666a/web-tariff-simulator/README.md

 **Web Page Tariff Simulator** is a satirical Tampermonkey script that simulates the impact of trade wars by adding "tariffs" to your web browsing experience.
 When you visit a website, the script will calculate the original loading time, then apply your custom tariff rate (default 125%), and make you wait for the additional time - just like how tariffs slow down international trade!

 The script features special "exemptions" for mobile phone and semiconductor websites, mirroring real-world trade policies.

+## User Testimonials

+> _"Let me tell you folks, this progress bar—it's the reddest red, redder than Air Force One!
+When those terrible websites start spinning, I say STOP!
+We're gonna give them the best tariffs, the most tremendous tariffs in history!"_
+> _"Chinese websites?
+They load in 0.01 seconds, that's cheating!
+So we have 125%—a sexy number, sexier than the golden elevators in Trump Tower!"_
+> _"To all the haters saying tariffs slow down the internet—FAKE NEWS!
+This script is making web great again, greater than ever before!"_
+> —— **WEBump** 🇺🇸 (Chief Architect of Cyber Border Wall) 💥 **MWGA!!!**

+> _"According to alternative facts, tariffs increased average American typing speed by 300%.
+Citizens now enjoy patriotic meditation during loading—perfect for reciting the Second Amendment!"_
+> _"The '99% loading bug' is clearly Russian hackers' work.
+We're partnering with SpaceX to develop interplanetary tariff treaties—Mars websites won't escape Earth's standards!"_
+> —— **White House Digital Tariff Spokesperson** 🦅 (Currently charging Statue of Liberty via USB-C)

+> _"Peer-reviewed studies prove dopamine levels rise 47% during tariff waits—the ultimate UX design!
+Instant-loading websites are clearly authoritarian algorithms!"_
+> _"Chinese netizens secretly using this script proves America's digital leadership—they call it 'reverse cultural export' with Xi's tears!"_
+> —— **Fox Tariff Channel** 📺 (Now streaming "Tariff Survivor: Browser Edition")

+> _"When I see Safari, I say STOP!
+Too Apple-y!
+We need tariffs!
+Hence 125%—higher than Sleepy Joe's nap count!"_
+> _"From today, every American should worship this red progress bar—our Digital Wall, bigger & Trumpier than China's firewall!"_
+> —— **WEBump** 🇺🇸 (Holding Holy Bible Tariff Calculator) 📈 **SCREAM WITH ME: MAKE WEB GREAT AGAIN!!! 🔥🔥🔥**

 ## Features